Burn2-0/north-burnistan/Talia/September.md

 Reason I bring up this list.
 These are all items that are "Must Report".
 A ranger that comes across any of these things needs to kick it up the chain of command.
 I am fairly sure as the vast majority have not been looked into that these all got the ranger lead who determined not worth it...
 The official ranger handbook determines "Must Reports" as so serious that the penalty for not filing is their removal from rangers.

 So Complaint number one.
 There is very selective reporting going on.
 Anything that could show the lead ranger in a bad light is being burried.
 This is not just against Ranger Guidelines it's actually dangerous.
 The reason the items are in the guidelines is to make sure no burner is left out.
 That they can get the support they need.
 To try to prevent anything to bad happening.
 It's not Leo's place to judge my psychiatric state.
-From a not she sent me...
+From a note she sent me...
 "I have run out of energy and the willingness to reason with you.
 I will not discuss any further.".
 Okay fair enough.
 So what is it a ranger should do at this point?
 Kick it sideways or up.
 The next sentence is very telling.
 "I will not discuss any further."
 So...
 No kicking it anywhere else.
 And "I will not..."
+That is sounding very "All about you..."

-Code of Conduct...
-More things that are removing from rangers level issues.
+## Code of Conduct...

+### More things that are removing from rangers level issues.
 (I can provide numerous examples on all of these)

 * Losing self-control.